 |---|

-When a number that has called before dials your agent again, the engine looks up the last 2 calls in parallel with the agent load (overlapping the existing DB wait — adds zero latency).
-If past calls exist, the engine injects a history block into the prompt along with usage instructions for Claude:
+When a number that has called before dials your agent again, the engine looks up the caller’s most recent call that captured a name - in parallel with the agent load, so it adds zero latency.
+If a name is on file, the engine injects a short hint at the top of the prompt:

 === CALLER HISTORY (this number has called you before) ===